rahulyhg/wp-live-chat-support/readme.txt

 == Changelog ==
+= 8.0.24 - 2019-03-04 - Medium priority =
+* Added styling settings hook.
+* Added Slovenian translation files.
+Thanks to Zarko Germek
+* Fixed bug where transcript message would be empty if settings were cleared (defaults)
+* Fixed bug where slashes were repeatedly added to GDPR company name
+* Fixed issues with history styling when using our servers
+* Fixed a bug where wp_localize_script would localize an empty value, causing WP Core errors appearing on the frontent (Survey Module)
+* Modified cookie lifespan for dashboard redirect
+* Modified remote dashboard URL to load directly from API
+* Modified all Gravatar links to default to Mystery Man
+* Improved styling in settings area
+* Tested on WordPress 5.1.0

 = 8.0.23 - 2019-02-05 - Low priority =

 * Fixed access to new dashboard for non admin agents